tohojo/bufferbloat-net/content/make-wifi-fast/wiki/index.md

 ## Current Status

-As of early 2018, we have achieved many of these improvements, specifically a decrease of latency by at least an order of magnitude, with fair sharing of airtime across fast and slow devices.
+In late 2024, we have decreased Wi-Fi latency by at least an order of magnitude, with fair sharing of airtime across fast and slow devices.

-* Working software is available in the Linux kernel, as well as the <a href="https://openwrt.org" target="blank">OpenWrt firmware</a>
-  that runs on off-the-shelf routers, x86 boxes, and embedded systems.
+* Working software is available in the Linux kernel, as well as the [OpenWrt firmware](https://openwrt.org) that runs on off-the-shelf routers, x86 boxes, and embedded systems.

 * An academic paper describing the mechanism has been published at the